Adrasteia: The Inescapable Goddess of Greek Mythology

 Powers and Symbolism

 Adrasteia was closely tied to the natural world, particularly sacred groves and mountains.
-She was sometimes worshipped alongside Cybele, the Phrygian mother goddess, and associated with the wild, untamed aspects of nature.
+She was sometimes worshiped alongside Cybele, the Phrygian mother goddess, and associated with the wild, untamed aspects of nature.
 Her power lay in her inevitability—once fate decreed punishment, there was no escape.

 She was also linked to the concept of Dike (justice) and Ananke (necessity), reinforcing the idea that cosmic order must be maintained.
 Some myths suggest she carried a whip or scourge, symbolizing the inescapable consequences of wrongdoing.